 secondly, i’ve received hundreds of messages from people from around the globe asking me to write about all sorts of topics. i have many blogs in the pipeline based on your prompts and questions, and so i’m going to try to credit you if it was your idea.

-if you have a question or if you want me to address a topic, i always answer every email i get. if you download the college decision checklist, available here, you'll also be signed up for the email list. shoot me an email with your idea. i can't answer every question but i'll try to answer as many qualified questions as i can get to.
+if you have a question or if you want me to address a topic, someone on the auditionhacker team will always answer every email we get. if you download the college decision checklist, available here, you'll also be signed up for the email list. shoot me an email with your idea. i can't answer every question but i'll try to answer as many qualified questions as i can get to.

 today’s post is from kellen fenton. kellen said, “a while ago you mentioned the idea of choosing a college based on the professor, but that the topic of choosing what college to go to was "a topic for another time.” …i was wondering if you were just mentioning it or if that might be a post we see in the future? as a junior in high school I can say that choosing colleges is my #1 focus right now"

 ok kellen, i hear you. here goes:

 how to choose a college for music

 if you’re a rising senior, your college decision process is the #1 thing on your mind. rightfully so - it’s the most important decision you’ll ever make for your musical education. there are a bunch of projects that you have to do simultaneously, and so it’s hard to figure out how to stay on track and make sure everything gets done. so i put together a guide on what you should be doing during each part of the year, from the summer before your senior year through the may 1st deadline to make your final college decision.

 the college audition process is two simultaneous major projects that you have to go through at the same time. the first is that you are preparing your audition to compete against other students and earn a spot at the schools of your choice. this is the school's way of finding the best students and offering them positions: you are auditioning for the school.